- What are Quarterly Business Reviews (QBRs)?

 Key Project Metrics

-Customer Success should have metrics that the customer has agreed to for this project.
+Customer Success should have metrics the customer has agreed to for this project.
 These metrics should be the focus of this part of the meeting.

 Your buyer, your customer, wants to know you are focused on their business problems; make sure you demonstrate that focus.